A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional

 This paper is collaborated with Yiqing Xu at Stanford and Licheng Liu at MIT.

-We introduce a simple framework of counterfactual estimators that directly impute counterfactuals for treated observations in a time-series cross-sectional setting with a dichotomous treatment.
-Examples include (1) the fixed-effect counterfactual estimator, (2) the interactive fixed-effect counterfactual estimator, and (3) the matrix completion estimator, which differ in the underlying model of predicting treated counterfactuals.
-They provide more reliable causal estimates than conventional two-way fixed effects models when the treatment effect is heterogeneous or there exist unobserved time- varying confounders.
-Moreover, we propose two diagnostic tests, an equivalence test and a placebo test, accompanied by visualization tools, to assist researchers to gauge the validity of the identifying assumptions.
-We illustrate these methods with three empirical examples from political economy and develop an open source package, fect, in R to facilitate implementation.
+This paper introduces a unified framework of counterfactual estimation for time-series cross-sectional data, which estimates the average treatment effect on the treated by directly imputing treated counterfactuals.
+Its special cases include several newly developed methods, such as the fixed effects counterfactual estimator, interactive fixed effects counterfactual estimator, and matrix completion estimator.
+These estimators provide more reliable causal estimates than conventional two-way fixed effects models when the treatment effects are heterogeneous or unobserved time-varying confounders exist.
+Under this framework, we propose two sets of diagnostic tests, tests for (no) pre-trend and placebo tests, accompanied by visualization tools, to help researchers gauge the validity of the no-time-varying-confounder assumption.
+We illustrate these methods with two political economy examples and develop an open-source package, fect, in both R and Stata to facilitate implementation.
+Download here.